 “Back in the day” when this happened, I certainly didn’t believe something like “The Driveby Tourist” would happen.
 To begin with, the trip started with an unusual Frequent Flyer award from Northwest (now Delta).
-Remember, frequent flyer programs awarded flyers in several different ways.
+Remember, frequent flyer programs award flyers in several different ways.
 To emphasize, make that better!
-In this case, making a single trip to one of several different destinations in a certain time period earned the flyer a free trip.
+In this case, making a single trip to one of several destinations in a certain period earned the flyer a free trip.
 So, that led to my aimless driving!

 …and the trip begins

 While that’s great, I only received one ticket and not enough points for anyone else.
-So, “sorry family, I’m going away for a weekend by myself!”.
-While I didn’t (obviously) check out websites (!), here is a link to one I may have looked at, had it existed back then.
+So, “Sorry, family, I’m going away for a weekend by myself!”.
+While I didn’t (obviously) check out websites (!), here is a link to one I may have looked at had it existed back then.
 This trip triggered other trips much later.
 Here are links to the starts of other trips: Route 66 (link); Great River Road Minneapolis to Natchez MS (link); and Lake Itasca to Minneapolis (link).
-So, again The Driveby Tourist Beginning!
+So, again, The Driveby Tourist Beginning!

 Did you know that blogs are typically reader supported?
 So, buy me a hot chocolate!
 Or not!.